MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-new-entity.md

 Appointments are enabled for scheduling by default when Universal Resource Scheduling is installed.

-**(Deprecated)** You can configure the system to automatically create a booking when an appointment is created.
+**(Deprecated)**: You can configure the system to automatically create a booking when an appointment is created.

 > [!Note]
 > As of April 01, 2021, this configuration has been deprecated.
-Read more details in the [deprecation notice](deprecations-scheduling.md/#deprecated-appointment-handling) and plan moving to the [new method](../../field-service/appointment-scheduling.md) of including appointments in resource scheduling, without needing corresponding bookings.
+Read more details in the [deprecation notice](deprecations-scheduling.md/#deprecated-appointment-handling) and plan to move to the [new method](../../field-service/appointment-scheduling.md) of including appointments in resource scheduling, without needing corresponding bookings.

 Go to **Settings** > **Administration** > **System Settings** > **Calendar** and set **Scheduling Engine** to **Universal Resource Scheduling**.